ran-research-lab/mostFreqChar/README.md

-Most frequent character in string
+### Most frequent character in string

+Complete the function so that it passes all the tests.